qgis/QGIS-Documentation/source/docs/documentation_guidelines/README.rst

 ::

-  git checkout master # switch to master branch (it is easy to forget this step!) git fetch upstream  # get "information" from upstream repository (aka QGIS-Documentation's QGIS repository) git merge upstream/master # merge update from upstram/master to the current local branch (which should be master, see step 1) git push origin master # update **your** remote repository
+  $ git checkout master # switch to master branch (it is easy to forget this step!)
+  $ git fetch upstream  # get "information" from upstream repository (aka qgis/QGIS-Documentation's repository)
+  $ git merge upstream/master # merge update from upstream/master to the current
+  local branch (which should be master, see step 1)
+  $ git push origin master # update **your** remote repository

 Now we have a local and remote repository which are both up to date with